elinekupers/fmsproject/README.md

 								_Projects/MEG/SSMEG/fullOnly/XX_SSMEG_XXX_wlsubjXXX_)

 ## Workflow and examples
-1. How to get downsampled V1-V3 Templates?
+1. How to get downsampled V1-V3 anatomical templates that can be used to make predictions with Brainstorm gain matrix?
-	1. Compute FreeSurfer's recon-all of subject's T1w image (https://surfer.nmr.mgh.harvard.edu/fswiki/recon-all)
+	1. Compute FreeSurfer's recon-all segmentation of subject's T1w image (https://surfer.nmr.mgh.harvard.edu/fswiki/recon-all)
-	2. Use Benson Docker on Freesurfer subject to create V1-V3 (https://github.com/noahbenson/neuropythy/)
+	2. Use Benson Docker on Freesurfer subject to create V1-V3 anatomical template(https://github.com/noahbenson/neuropythy/)
 	3. Combine and downsample FS hemispheres to BS with this repository script 's_visualAreasFS2BS'

-2. How to get V1 template prediction for a particular subject and visualize it?
+2. How to get V1 anatomical template prediction for a particular subject and visualize it?
 	1. Have access to the SSMEG folder in Brainstorm database
 	2. Run figure script: `makeFigure1('exampleSubject', subjectnr)`